Anyone can sell outfits on IMVU!

 When you’re ready, click ‘Sell’.

 Say THAT ten times fast!

 One of the reasons an Outfit may not be sold is if products contained in that Outfit have been marked as ‘unbundleable’.
-Bundleability is an option that IMVU affords Creators who do not wish to have their products included in other Creators’ bundles.
+Bundleability is an option that IMVU gives Creators to choose whether or not to have their products included in other Creators’ bundles.
 This includes Outfits.

 Other than reaching out to the Creator and asking her to allow bundleability, the only option you have available to you is to remove the offending product from the Outfit, Save, and try again.

 IMVU does not allow duplicate Outfits to be sold.
 If a particular collection of PIDs is already for sale in the Catalog, the Outfit card will let you know.
 It will also include a link to that Outfit’s product info page.

 An Outfit can live in one of two categories: Female Outfits or Male Outfits.
 In the majority of cases, when you click ‘Sell’, the Card will know which Gender your Outfit is meant to be.
 In which case, you are meant to simply review and click the ‘Submit to Shop’ button.
 However, if the Card does not know which Gender your Outfit is, you must decide by clicking one of the buttons next to Female or Male.

 Some people have a valid concern that making Outfits is SO easy that allowing the Outfit Creator to choose any arbitrary profit (like we do with most other product types) would be galactically unfair.
 We agree.
 To this end, we have capped the profit that an Outfit Creator can earn to be 100 credits.
 No more.
 No less.